Absolute value – the distance of a number from 0, always a positive number, represented by |□|

 Geometry – a branch of mathematics dealing with shapes

-Group – aka group theory, a domain of mathematics that involves conceptually putting things together
+Group or Group Theory – a domain of mathematics that involves conceptually putting things together

 Increment – a fixed amount that gets increased, opposite of decrement